SummaryRead the full fact sheet

 For information about your rights:

-If you want to talk to someone, chat online, or find out more about LGBTI issues:
+If you want to talk to someone, chat online, or find out more about LGBTIQ+ issues:

 - You may also be interested in visiting these sites:

-- , headspace National Youth Mental Health Foundation, Department of Health, Australian Government.
+- A parent’s guide to their child’s sexuality, headspace National Youth Mental Health Foundation, Department of Health, Australian Government.

 - About sexual orientation, gender identity and intersex status discrimination, Australian Human Rights Commission.

 - Factors affecting LGBTI people, Beyond Blue, Australia.

 - A language guide: trans and gender diverse inclusion, 2017, ACON.